TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Comparison:
 '''''''''''

-Do the same as PIDinRootline, except the current page-uid is excluded from check.
+Does the same as PIDinRootline, except the current page-uid is excluded from check.